Cushychicken/ftdi_good_pinout/README.md

 # ftdi_good_pinout

-Tested, built, known-good FTDI cable pinout for common RS-232 UART adapter cables.
+KiCAD schematic of a tested, built, known-good FTDI cable pinout.
+For use with the ubiquitously common RS-232 UART adapter cables made by Future Technology Devices International, Ltd.

 Do whatever you want with it.
 Make sure you read the notes in the SCH/PDF!